texeira-coffee/texeira.coffee/chipotle-sweet-potatoes.md

 Sprinkle with smoked paprika.

+At this point you can cover the the dish and put it in the refrigerator if you were making it ahead.

-Finish in a 400 F oven for 15 to 30 minutes (if refrigerated) un-covered until a crust forms.
+Finish in a 400 F oven for 15 to 30 minutes (depending on if you are reheating it from the refrigerator) un-covered until a crust forms.
 Serve.